EPCCed/Activities/Activities/Sort/Readme.md

 # Sorting

+The aim of this activity is to demonstrate in a simple and effective manner:
+* the basics of a sorting algorithm and why it is relevant to computing and supercomputing
-Demonstrate in a simple and effective manner the benefits of performing tasks in parallel.
+* the benefits of performing tasks in parallel and why this is applicable to supercomputing

 ## Learning objectives